peteroupc/peteroupc.github.io/randomgendoc.md

      |  v(i)
      |      Converts a string, integer, Decimal, or other number type into
      |      a fixed-point number.
 If the parameter is a Fixed, returns itself.
-     |      If the given number is a non-integer, returns the closest value to
+     |      If the given number is a noninteger, returns the closest value to
      |      a Fixed after rounding using the round-to-nearest-ties-to-even
      |      rounding mode.
 The parameter is recommended to be a string
      |      or integer, and is not recommended to be a `float`.